 In more than 40 years of investigating stories too weird for most journos to bother with, I’ve heard and seen more than my fair share of strange shit.

-I’ve had my spoon bent by Uri Geller, I’ve attended a séance with a medium who believed he was channeling William Shakespeare, I’ve spoken to a woman who burst into flames while she was driving down Pacific Coast Highway and I’ve attended a convention of some 30 or so distinguished American scientists, philosophers and academics, all of whom say they have been abducted by aliens.
+I’ve had my spoon bent by Uri Geller, I’ve attended a séance with a medium who believed he was channelling William Shakespeare, I’ve spoken to a woman who burst into flames while she was driving down a Florida Coast Highway and I’ve attended a convention of some 30 or so distinguished American scientists, philosophers and academics, all of whom say they have been abducted by aliens.

 I’m not an awful lot wiser now than I was when I started out, but I have noticed one very peculiar thing that is common to many such events.
 When you first encounter them, they seem so weird, so unaccountable, so out of this world that it is almost impossible to believe them or to think of any explanation other than some paranormal cause.
 Yet the more you dig into them, the more you find out, the more facts you discover and collect, the less weird and the more ordinary they become, until – ultimately – they come to seem almost banal.